mjbots/moteus/docs/reference.md

 * `iratelimit` - The maximum rate at which the integral term can wind up, in N*m/s.  <0 means "no limit"
 * `ilimit` - The total maximum I term, in Nm
-* `kpkd_limit` - The total maximum combined P and D terms, in Nm.
-   <0 means "no limit"
 * `max_desired_rate` - If non-zero, the commanded position is
   limited to change at this rate in Hz.